Medical Advisory Panel

 He studied Biochemistry, Pharmacology and Medicine in Germany, and worked in hospitals in the fields of internal medicine, oncology, cardiology, gastroenterology, nephrology and infectology.
 He developed the first Radioimmunoassay (RIA) for the human Gastric Inhibitory Polypeptide (hGIP) and started specialising in laboratory medicine in the areas of infectology, microbiology, immunology, hematology, clinical chemistry, endocrinology and gynaecological endocrinology.

-He was the co-founder and CEO of the Borreliosis Clinic Augsburg and laboratory manager of Infectolab, Germany, from 2007 – 2014.
-He is currently the CEO of the autonomous laboratory ArminLabs, Augsburg, Germany, dedicated to the diagnosis of tick-borne diseases.
+He is founder and CEO of ArminLabs, Augsburg, Germany, dedicated to the diagnosis of tick-borne diseases.

 He took part in the Hilysens I and II scientific research projects organised by the European Union.
 These aimed at developing a prototype of a highly sensitive lab-on-a-chip tool for Borrelia burgdorferi IgG and IgM antibodies.